 This post is also available in: Italiano (Italian)

 There are so many things to do in Naples that us locals love, but aren’t as popular among the tourists.
-Maybe because they don’t know about them, or because they just have one day in Naples before to move to the Amalfi Coast, to visit Capri or somewhere else in Italy.
+Maybe because they don’t know about them, or because they just have one day in Naples before to move to the Amalfi Coast, to visit Capri or somewhere else during your trip to Italy.
 But some of them are among the most beautiful things you could ever see in our Country so it’d be a pity to miss them!

 The list of Naples must see spots is pretty long so I divided it into macro sections.
 Hopefully it’ll be easier to just check out all the places you want to add to your bucket list!

-As usual, if you’re planning to visit Naples, always make sure you plan an itinerary beforehand!
+As usual, if you’re planning to visit Naples, always make sure you have a clear itinerary!
 With this list you can tailor the perfect one to explore Naples your own way!

 Sacred destinations in Naples